+EDFE 130 Application for Student Teaching

+EDFE 554 Secondary Practicum 3

+EDFE 555 Supervised Student Teaching 1-9

+EDRD 523 Reading and Writing in the 3

+Content Areas

+EDSE 509 Strategies for Students with 3

+Exceptionalities

+ET 501 Introduction to Applications of 3

+Educational Technology in PK-12

+Education

+PSY 500 Educational Psychology for 3

+Teachers

-One of the following Content methods courses or sequences:
+One of the foll owing Content methods courses or

+sequences: · · · - · · · · · · · · · · · · · · · ·

-EED 341 Methods for Teaching Composition 3
+EED 341 Methods for Teaching 3

-in Secondary Schools
+Composition in Secondary Schools

 or

-EED 541 Methods for Teaching Composition 3
+EED 541 Methods for Teaching 3

-in Secondary Schools
+Composition in Secondary School

 and

 EED 402 Methods for Teaching Literature in 3

 Secondary Schools

 or

 EED 502 Methods for Teaching Literature in 3

 Secondary Schools

 or

-FL 341 Methods of Teaching Foreign 3

-Languages

-or

 SOSC 341 Teaching Secondary Social Studies 3

-One of the foll lowing:
+One of the foll owing:

 HIST 400 Teaching History in the Secondary 1

-Curriculum
+11151 100 Curriculum •

 or

 MED 441 Methods of Teaching Mathematics 3

-or
+1,122 or

 SCED 441 Methods of Teaching Secondary 3

 School Science

 or

-THEA 385 Methods of Teaching Drama
+THEA 385 Methods of Teaching Drama 3

+2.22.22.22.20.22.20.20.20.20.20.20.20.20

-- Candidates must pass the Praxis or Place test prior to Student Teaching. - Candidates may not take extra courses with Student Teaching without prior approval from the Program Coordinator and the STE Director. - All PTEP Field Experiences and methods courses need to be successfully completed prior to Student Teaching. - Student Teaching outside the supervision of UNC Faculty may or may not be approved. - Teacher Candidates will not be placed in a school where they were once students or where they have a close relative attending and/or working. - Teacher education and educator preparation licensure programs do not accept Professional Teacher Education Program (PTEP) or field based courses that are more than ten years old.
-PLEASE NOTE: Teacher Candidates have the right to petition this policy at the discretion of the program coordinator.
+- Candidates must pass the Praxis or Place test prior to Student Teaching. - Candidates may not take extra courses with Student Teaching without prior approval from the Program Coordinator and the STE Director. - All PTEP Field Experiences and methods courses need to be successfully completed prior to Student Teaching. - Student Teaching outside the supervision of UNC Faculty may or may not be approved. - Teacher Candidates will not be placed in a school where they were once students or where they have a close relative attending and/or working.